 Once you have the guidelines established, strategically place your signs.
 For instance, customers should quickly see department signs from your entrance.
 Your logo should always be on the wall behind your transaction counter and illuminated internally or by lights above.
 Don't be shy about placing your logo in several places throughout your store to reinforce your brand.
-Policies and services offered should
+Policies and services offered should be posted on the counter.

 If you offer services such as "special orders, online orders, custom work, shipping, gift wrapping," be sure to have this information posted.
-It's important to tell new customers, but you'd be surprised how many regular customers forget what
+It's important to tell new customers, but you'd be surprised how many regular customers forget what all you offer.